All Special Operations missions must be prepared by the division SOC.

 You must try to arrange ATC controllers within your division first to set all positions.
 When unable to get enough ATC within your division, you could ask fellow staff SOCs if they could help you with ATC.

-At the end of your event you need to send a report with the infos listed below to SOA1 with info to SOD.
+At the end of your event you need to send a report with the info listed below to email@example.com.
 In this message you need to include:

 During the event, the SOC is fully responsible of the good progress of the operations as cleared.
 Also responsible of the respect of the IVAO SO rules.